Today’s Song: “No Weapon”- Fred Hammond

 *Fear of something happening to a loved one?

-*Fear of persecution?
+*Fear of government?

 *Fear of death?

-Those are just a few of our big ones.
+Those are just a few.

 Our crazy world has given us plenty to be scared about, and our minds can just run with all sorts of grim scenarios.
 And every time we hear something that confirms it, it’s like a wrench turning in our stomach, as we’re sure that our greatest fears are coming closer to becoming a reality.